Abhi23run/DVA_Project/README.md

-# EXPLORE : Explainable Song Recommendations with Dynamic Mood Control
+# EXPLORE: Explainable Song Recommendations with Dynamic Mood Control

-This Repository contains code and write ups for DVA project
+Repository hosting codebase and Report for CS 6242 Course Project at Georgia Tech.